thiagofaleiro/my-wp-theme-boilerplate/README.md

 ## Theme Functions

-The theme functions are splited on seveal files and a few folders.
+The theme functions are split up on seveal files and a few folders.

 ### Folders and Base Files